-Join us for a virtual chapter meeting on November 10th at 10:30am!
+Join us for a virtual chapter meeting on December 15th at 12 Noon!

 Technical Program Description

 Over the last few months, the CDC, WHO, as well as ASHRAE and other regulatory and advisory bodies have concluded that there is now sufficient evidence of airborne transmission of COVID-19 to justify improving ventilation and filtration of buildings in order to render them safe for their occupants.
 Mitigation of COVID-19 requires increased OA ventilation and enhanced filtration that could be costly to operate and in some climates make the long term problem worse by introducing mold and mildew into the building.

 However, in most existing buildings, upgrading existing HVAC systems to effectively tackle viruses may also be an opportunity for an energy upgrade that will payback in healthy indoor environments as well as lower energy costs for years to come.

 What we know about COVID-19 and other viruses

 How bioaerosols travel an their lifespan